Income and assets test for Youth Allowance

 The maintenance income free area

-Your parents or guardians can get a certain amount of child support or voluntary maintenance for you before it affects your payment rate.
+Your parents or guardians can get a certain amount of maintenance for you before it affects your payment rate.
 We call this the maintenance income free area.

 The number of siblings you have and the payments they get can affect this amount.

 |Your parents or guardians get maintenance for||The maintenance income free area is|

 |you and other siblings who get Youth Allowance, or ABSTUDY Living Allowance if you’re 16 or over||$1,653.45 plus $551.15 for each sibling.
 Then divide the total by the number of siblings|